-- For some departments, no evidence of documenting the safety impact caused by organisational changes prior to implementation of changes could be obtained.
-(A deviation was raised.) - Koeberg had implemented a suite of training procedures and guidelines that ensured that the development and maintenance of the training programme were comprehensive.
+- Koeberg had implemented a suite of training procedures and guidelines that ensured that the development and maintenance of the training programme were comprehensive.
 These procedures and programme guides were, in general, found to adequately address all training requirements.
 Exceptions to this included inadequate specification of training and periodic retraining requirements of operational support centre damage controllers and supervisors on the use of non-permanent equipment in applicable procedures, used when responding to accidents more severe than design basis accidents (a deviation was raised), and inadequate training on the IMS included in the leadership training programme (a deviation was raised). - The facility was found to be compliant with all consolidated requirements with respect to training facilities.
-The status of training facilities was aligned with national and international good practice and supported nuclear safety. - The review considered human factors engineering (HFE) and focused on the following in operations and maintenance: - Control room design - Emergency facilities - Modifications and design changes
+The status of training facilities is aligned with national and international good practices and supports nuclear safety. - The review considered human factors engineering (HFE) and focused on the following in operations and maintenance: - Control room design - Emergency facilities - Modifications and design changes